Academic Policies and Procedures

 WF – At the discretion of the faculty member, student is allowed to withdraw WITH penalty (failing grade) after the 10th week of regularly scheduled classes, as designated by the university calendar but prior to the administration of the final exam, by making a written request to the Office of the Registrar.

 During the spring and fall terms, students may add courses for one (1) week after the first day of classes.
 Students have two (2) weeks to drop classes after the first day of classes.
+Students must submit an add/drop form to the Office of the Registrar with appropriate faculty signatures.
 Refer to the Office of the Registrar web page for add and drop deadlines for the winter and summer terms.

 Only courses taken and credits received in the graduate programs at Bryant University are included in the computation of the grade-point average.